miteshgoyal-00/the-pokemon-go/readme.md

-# The Pokemon Go Project
+# The Pokémon Go Project

 This project draws inspiration from Niantic's renowned game, Pokémon Go.
 It is crafted to provide an engaging experience while enhancing your logic-building skills.